Rostislava Mstislavna: Life

-Grand Duchess Rostislava Mstislavna, Christian name: Feodosia (Theodosia) was the second wife of Yaroslav II, Grand Duke of Novgorod and Vladimir.
-Her parents were Mstislav Mstislavich the Bold and a daughter (christened Maria) of the Kipchak Khan Kotyan.
-The information about her is scarce and controversial.
+Her parents were Mstislav Mstislavich ("the Bold") and a daughter (christened Maria) of the Kipchak khan Kotyan.
+Information about her is scarce and controversial.

-She married Yaroslav in 1214 and is said to have two daughters and 7, 8, or 9 sons, including Alexander Nevsky, although some claim that Yaroslav's issue is from his third wife.
-She died in Novgorod in 1241 or 1244, assuming the monastic name Euphrosyne.
+She married Yaroslav II of Vladimir in 1214, and is said to have two daughters as well as seven, eight, or nine sons, including Alexander Nevsky, although some claim that Yaroslav's issue is from his third wife.
+She died in Novgorod in 1241 or 1244, assuming the monastic name Yevfrosiniya (Euphrosyne).

-She is known to oversee the construction of the first (wooden) building of the Church of the Nativity of the Theotokos on Mikhalitsa in Veliky Novgorod.
+She is known to have overseen the construction of the first (wooden) building of the Church of the Nativity of the Theotokos on Mikhalitsa in Novgorod.